Abner261/se-assignment-2-introduction-to-software-engineering-Abner261/README.md

 ## Questions:

-### Define Software Engineering:
+* **What is software engineering, and how does it differ from traditional programming?**

 	- Software engineering is the branch of computer science that deals with the design, development, testing, and maintenance of software applications.
 It is a systematic and disciplined approach to software development that aims to create high-quality, reliable, and maintainable software.
 Software engineers apply engineering principles and knowledge of programming languages to build software solutions for end-users

-What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.